 The Grant Program required all funds to be awarded/encumbered by June 30, 2016 and all projects to be open and operational and funds fully disbursed by June 30, 2018.
-Due to delays, which included but were not limited to, challenges in acquiring property, complications with permitting, and local opposition, the majority of projects were not able to meet the 2018 deadline, and funds would have been forfeited.
+Due to delays, which included, but were not limited to, challenges in acquiring property, complications with permitting, and local opposition, the majority of projects were not able to meet the 2018 deadline, and funds would have been forfeited.
 In the FY 2017-18 State Budget Act (AB 97 (2017)), the deadline to disburse funds for awarded grants was extended to December 31, 2021.
-This extension allows the Authority to disburse the remaining grant funds through 2021 and provides counties with additional time to complete grant-funded projects.
+Additionally, the Authority later discovered and confirmed with the Department of Finance that the enacted FY 2019-20 State Budget Act (AB 190 (2019)), which aligned and extended the FY 2016-17 and FY 2017-18 budgets' encumbrance and expenditure deadlines for the Investment in Mental Health Wellness Grant Program for Children and Youth to June 30, 2024 and June 30, 2026, respectively, also extended the encumbrance and expenditure deadlines for the Grant Program because the two programs are interrelated.
+This extension allows the Authority to disburse the remaining grant funds through 2026 and provides counties with additional time to complete grant-funded projects.
 Counties must still meet grant deadlines, including any milestone conditions set by the Authority.
 The milestone conditions are tailored to each individual project and include stipulations such as dates for the start of construction, entering into escrow for property, and/or the program to be operational.
-The Authority continues to work closely with the counties to monitor milestone and grant deadlines.
+The Authority continues to work closely with the counties to monitor milestone conditions and grant deadlines.